kagerka/eCommerce-Application/README.md

 Users can browse through a vast range of products, view detailed descriptions, add their favorite items to the basket, and proceed to checkout.
 It includes features such as user registration and login, product search, product categorization, and sorting to make the shopping experience more streamlined and convenient.

+## Project Description:

+This project is a part of the RSSchool educational process for front-end developers.
+In this project the front-end part of the eCommerce application was created from scratch and deployed to GitHub pages.

+## Project goals:

+The main goal of the project is to gain development skills in a team.

+## Technology stack:

+HTML, CSS, SCSS, TypeScript, Vite, Vitest, Git.

 ## Team:

 - [Aleksandr Krivoshein](https://github.com/wood85)